ShawnZhong/DepSurf/README.md

 Feel free to skip `11_download.ipynb` and `20_dataset.ipynb` if you already have the dataset.

 Notebooks started with `9` are for testing, and feel free to skip them.

+## Project Structure

+The main structure of the project is as follows:

+- [data](./data): all the data files
+    - [data/dataset](./data/dataset): the repo of the dataset.
+    - [data/download](./data/download): all the downloaded kernel packages.
+- [output](./output): all the output files.
+- [depsurf](./depsurf): the source code of the DepSurf library.
+    - [depsurf/btf](./depsurf/btf): code for handling type information.
+    - [depsurf/diff](./depsurf/diff): code for diffing the dependency surface.
+    - [depsurf/funcs](./depsurf/funcs): code for analyzing functions.
+    - [depsurf/linux](./depsurf/linux): code for analyzing Linux kernel images.
+- [software](./software): the source code of the eBPF programs analyzed in the paper.
+- [utils](./utils): helper functions used by the notebooks.